By Darienne Lancaster, Lily Burke, Jenna Falk, Warren Warrtig

-Rockfish declines observed around the Southern Gulf Islands galvanized the Galiano Conservancy.
-We decided to coordinate a SCUBA survey in 2011 to assess rockfish numbers inside and outside some of Galiano’s Rockfish Conservation Areas.
+Due to the decline in Rockfish around the Southern Gulf Islands and the Galiano Conservancy, we decided to coordinate a SCUBA survey in 2011 to assess rockfish numbers inside and outside some of Galiano’s Rockfish Conservation Areas.
 Conservancy biologist Lia Chalifour led this effort and results of this survey found more rockfish outside of the Conservation Areas than inside.
 This was a preliminary finding, though, which created a host of new questions and avenues to explore.

 Reaching Out to the Fishing Community